Ask AI

 Input

-• Decimal Number (NUMBER): The number you want to round up.
-This input is required.
+• Decimal Number: The number you want to round up.
+This can be any number, including those with decimal points.

 Output